SimianLogic/ITGM220_W15/06_match3/README.md

 * add the world's worst scoring mechanic

 # Matching 05
-* let's reset the board when we stat a new game
+* let's reset the board when we start a new game
 * let's add a variable to the main sketch for high score and draw it on screen

 # Matching 06